boypjm998/Dragalia_Unity2D_Win/README_EN.md

 **Bug Fixes**

-1. Some bosses behave abnormally when inflicted by Freeze, Stun or Sleep.
+1. Some bosses behave abnormally when afflicted by Freeze, Stun or Sleep.
 2. Camera offset doesn't work when following enemies.

 ---